Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Model Framework

-By considering the investment trader as the intelligent agents and financial market as the corresponding environment, we model the stock trading problem as a Markov Decision Process (MDP).
-In this paper, we use bold to represent vectors
+When considering a financial market in an RL environment, it is natural to treat a trading platform as the intelligent agent, with whom the stock trading can be modeled as a Markov Decision Process (MDP).
+Note that in this paper, we use bold to represent vectors.